berkley4/ungoogled-chromium-debian/.github/README.md

 ___Other features___

-- The ungoogled-chromium-common package has split into the libraries and main packages
-- A new ungoogled-chromium-libraries package
+- Lots of extra runtime flags (via the flag files in /etc/chromium.d)
 - Google translate - optional build support via a patch to re-enable this functionality
+- Patches for -march/-mtune and various other CPU instructions
+- Various patches to disable components (eg atk/dbus) and enable system libraries (eg icu)

 ___Build system___

 - Predominantly uses git to obtain and update source (release tarballs are not actively supported)
 - System clang/llvm is preferred for building (upstream llvm is best to ensure compatibility with the PGO profile)
-- Patches for -march/-mtune and various other CPU instructions
-- Various patches to disable components (eg atk/dbus) and enable system libraries (eg icu)
 - A configure script is provided to enable customisation of the build
 - Ungoogled Chromium patches are merged into debian's build system with a variety of other patches
 - Debug optimisation is now handled by building with -fdebug-types-section (instead of dwz)
-- Several improvements have been made to make the build process more robust

 - - - -